 Athens' power and control of the Delian League increased rapidly.
 Then Pericles moved the League's treasury from Delos to Athens in 454 BC.
 He publicly said that he did this to protect it from seizure by the Persians.
 But his rivals, according to Plutarch, believed that Pericles was absconding with the wealth in order to fund elaborate building projects in Athens.
 This seemed like a reasonable assumption, given that Athens no longer accepted ships, weapons and men from the other League members, insisting that they just send money.
 It turned out to be true, as Pericles built the Parthenon on the Acropolis in Athens, along with many other non-defense expenditures.

 The Greeks finally defeated the Persians for the last time, with a treaty formalized in 450 BC.
-The Delian League was really the Athenian Empire by 454 BC, with Athens using the League's navy for its own purposes.
+The Delian League had really become the Athenian Empire by 454 BC.
+Athens used the League's navy for its own purposes.
 The Atheneans had acted to purify the sanctuary on Delos, and they sent a religious embassy annually.
 In 426 BC they again purified the sanctuary, removing all the coffins of those who had died on Delos and decreeing that no one should henceforth be born or die on the island.
-The dead were moved across the very narrow strait to Rineia, the map below shows how close that is to Delos.
+The dead were moved across the very narrow strait to Rineia.
+The map below shows how close that is to Delos.

 War between the Athenians and the Peloponnesians soon broke out.
 Instead of fighting together against outsiders, Greeks were now fighting among themselves.
 The Peloponnesian War began in 431 BC, and the Athenian Empire and all semblance of the Delian League dissolved with the end of that war in 404 BC.